Testicular cancer affects more than 160 men in Ireland each year.

-Testicular cancer is when the cells of your testicle grow in an abnormal way to form a lump (tumour).
+Testicular cancer is when normal cells in the testicles change and grow into cancer.
 The cancer can affect how the testicles work normally.
 Sometimes testicular cancer cells spread to lymph glands at the back of the abdomen, the chest or neck.

 Testicular cancer is rare, but it’s the most common cancer in young men aged between 15 and 34.
-About 180 men are diagnosed with testicular cancer every year in Ireland.
+More than 160 men are diagnosed with testicular cancer every year in Ireland.

 Testicular cancer is very treatable and is nearly always curable.